-Catfish are arguably one of the most popular freshwater fish in North America as they come in various species and can grow to massive sizes.
+Catfish are one of the most popular freshwater fish in North America as they come in various species and can grow to massive sizes.
 You can find catfish in just about any large lake or river system, as they can thrive on various creatures that live in these freshwater environments.
 It isn’t necessarily hard to target catfish since they are known to bite a wide variety of different types of bait, but an angler must have a decent understanding of these fish if they want to catch them consistently.

 When fishing for catfish, you can expect to catch most catfish species on some of the most popular live baits that anglers normally use, such as shad, worms, and other natural baits.
 However, certain types of catfish are known to have specific feeding patterns and food preferences that are unlike their counterparts.

 |Live Bait (e.g., bluegill, minnows)||⭐⭐⭐⭐⭐|